 Delivering this first annual Lecture was Dr. Thet Thet Khine, Member of Parliament, House of Representatives & Founder of the People’s Pioneer Party, Republic of the Union of Myanmar.

 (Download Lecture: Advancing Women’s Rights in the 21st Century)

 Distinguished Guest of Honor: Dr. Thet Thet Khine is in the minority of successful self-made women, who choose to leave the comfort zone of her well established businesses and made a decision to go into politics to help serve her countries nascent democracy in 2014.
 She won a seat to the House of Representatives representing Dagon Township in the 2015 general elections.

 Dr. Thet Thet Khine is a medical doctor by training, with an additional doctoral degree in Public Management and Leadership.
 As the founder of the recently formed People’s Pioneer Party, it is our hope that in providing Dr. Thet Thet Khine with this platform she can elevate her message of championing for Educational Equality, Human Rights and Economic Policy Leadership to a larger audience in Myanmar and beyond.

 Appreciation: Our special thanks to Ambassador Scot Marciel, U.S. Ambassador to the Republic of the Union of Burma for his intellectual support along with his entire staff at the U.S. Embassy for enabling us to host this inaugural Annual Lecture at the American Center Yangon.

 Also a very special thanks to David Barrett Esq., Constitutional Scholar.

-Support: If you would like to make a financial contribution for this or future Lectures to honor the Centennial adoption of Nineteenth Amendment or contribute towards our Public Policy Scholarships initiative please contact us at [email protected]
+Support: If you would like to make a financial contribution for future Lectures in 2020 to honor the Centennial adoption of Nineteenth Amendment or contribute towards our Public Policy Scholarships initiative please contact us at firstname.lastname@example.org

 About: The Nineteenth Amendment to the United States Constitution